 User friendly website

 Websites are essential.
-Most likely when a potential client is interested in you, they will search for your website.
+When a potential client is interested in you, they will most likely search for your website.
 If you’re having a bull sale, for instance, your website needs to be functional for you and your sale.
 It needs to answer questions they might have.
 If at all possible, hire a web designer who has sales experience.
 Your website should showcase everything that makes your business special.

 Social Media Presence